vlamitin/pusher/ROADMAP.md

 ### TODO:

 - [x] Bootstrap: makefile, logger, server, db connector, docker
-- [x] Feature: post message and save to PG
+- [x] Feature: post message and title and save to PG
 - [ ] Feature: query statuses by time
+- [ ] Feature: post image file along with text
 - [ ] Doc: Readme how to build, run and develop
 - [ ] Doc: Readme pushover how to receive tokens
+- [ ] Tech: get use of context in controllers
+- [ ] Tech: log middleware for controllers
 - [ ] Tech: API tests
 - [ ] Tech: E2E tests (with real DB)
 - [ ] Tech: PG port forwarded to host in docker-compose